symbolverse/symbolverse.github.io/README.md

-# synchro-verse.github.io
+# mind-child.github.io

-Home site for the Synchro-verse project
+Home site for the mind-child project